What’s the Difference Between a Millennial Face Lift and a Traditional Facelift?

 Facelift surgery uses long incisions to access the underlying fat and tissues of the face.
 The incision typically starts in front of the ears, wrapping up and around into the hairline and under the chin.

-A facelift may be appropriate for patients who are displeased with sagging facial tissues and deep lines and wrinkles in the mid and lower face.
+A facelift may be appropriate for patients who are displeased with sagging facial tissues and deep lines and wrinkles in the lower face.
 It has proven to be a highly effective form of facial rejuvenation, but it is not the ideal procedure for every patient.

 Dr. Halpern uses incisions that are much smaller and also employs his Finesse Technique, minimizes bruising, bleeding, and pain, providing a quicker recovery.